 - (1) OFF/VOL KNOB The off/vol knob is used to apply power to the unit as well as controlling the volume level.
 Turning the knob clockwise turns the unit on.
 A click indicates the unit is on.
-When initially turning the radio on, Channel 16 will appear on the display.
 Be sure volume is adjusted so you can hear transmission. - (2) SQ KNOB Set the squelch by turning the knob clockwise until the noise is heard.
 The knob should be turned counter-clockwise until the noise just disappears.
 Your unit should now be free of noise between transmissions. - (3) Most areas are served by a National Weather Service Transmitter.
-The channel for our area is 3.
-Press the down button until you reach the weather channel.
+Press the down button until you reach the weather channel (WX).
+Channel 3 is the channel for our area.
 Weather Stations transmit continuously so you should find activity right away.